pehrs/backstage-vespa-plugin/README.md

      `vespa-plugin/regions` - Indicates which regions the clusters are located in.
 	 Each region (from all clusters) will become one column in the vespa overview (see above).

-     `vespa-plugin/endpoint` - The url pattern to the config node master node.
+     `vespa-plugin/endpoint` - The url pattern to the config master node.
 	 The `vespa-plugin/endpoint` value can be either a http or srv (dns) pattern (see example below).
 	 The variable `{region}` will be substitued from the `vespa-plugin/regions` label.

+     `vespa-plugin/query-endpoint` - The url pattern to the query nodes.

 Here's an example of a system and component:
 ```yaml